kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/15-header-js/01-avoid-jquery-speghetti.md

 ```

 * Now when you click on the icon, it disappears
-* We need to change the `this` keyword from equaling the element that was clicked on, instead we want the `this` keyword to point back to our object so we can use it to access the `menuContent` property
+* We need to change the `this` keyword from equaling the element that was clicked on
+* Instead we want the `this` keyword to point back to our object
+    - So we can use it to access the `menuContent` property

 ## How can we do that?
 * How can we override JavaScript's default behavior?